What’s more important? Lifespan or Health Span? – Michael Geer

 Michael wrote to me, quote, “Pete and I have built freemium applications with millions of subscribers in multiple past projects and really love its ability to deliver more good to more people globally,” unquote.
 Okay, back to the interview.

-Michael Geer: And the accuracy, you know, as you combine those models becomes higher and higher.
+Michael Geer: And then all data comes into different predictive models that we have and then we have a composite, kinda master model and the accuracy, you know, as you combine those models becomes higher and higher.
 Our goal, though, is definitely to make the digital side as predictive as possible, which I think I mean, we can either get into it or not.
 But the frequency of measurements, you know, all this kind of stuff plays into how predictive a model can be and obviously your data set with the future outcomes.
 And so we think there’s no kind of mathematical or science reason why the digital biomarkers can’t be highly predictive.

 Harry Glorikian: Well, I mean, there’s always stuff you can’t see that’s inside.
 Right.
 That’s happening at a different level.
 I mean, if you look at all the work that’s happening with, you know, the Oura ring or now that, you know, there was something on the Apple Watch.
 Seeing certain physiological changes ahead of time, you can sort of predict what’s going to happen.
 If you could actually, like you said, Grail and you know, some of the other companies out there like Garden, they’re looking at blood where you can see, you know, very small changes that might predict some future state.
 But, so look….